 2) Lower the threshold for large exceptional trees to 24 inches diameter at 54 inches high (DBH).

-3) Require removal permits for all trees 6″DBH and larger in all property zones across the city for both developed lots and lots undergoing development.
+3) Require Tree Removal and Replacement Permits for all trees 6″DBH and larger in all property zones across the city for both developed lots and lots undergoing development.

-6) Require 2 week posting on line and on site, and yellow ribbons on trees on site for all permit applications for removal.
+6) Require 2 week posting on line and on site, and yellow ribbons on trees on site for all Tree Removal and Replacement permit applications.
 Include on line public posting of applications and permit approvals.

 8) Maintain the prohibition on cutting down trees greater than 6″ DBH on undeveloped lots.